19 Essential Steps to Take Before Downsizing Your Home

 Check Out Community Resources

 Location isn’t just about the home, it’s about the neighborhood.
-Being close to grocery stores, clinics, parks, and social spots matters more than ever when you’re not trying to drive 30 minutes for basics.
+Being close to grocery stores, clinics, parks, and social spots matters more than ever when you don’t want a 30-minute drive for basics.

 Look for areas where community life is active, not just quiet.
-Events, clubs, volunteer groups, these things turn a house into a home and make the move feel less like a loss and more like a win.
-Choose a spot that supports connection and convenience.
+Events, clubs, and volunteer groups turn a house into a home.

 Plan Your Storage Strategy